A scenic landscape with rolling green hills, scattered trees, and distant mountains under a clear blue sky.

 Garbage disposal

-The kitchen sink does not have a garbage disposal in the sink.
+The kitchen sinks do not have a garbage disposal in the sink.
 Please use the sink strainer and do not dispose of any large food products down the drain.

 HVAC/ MINI SPLIT